Will there be a season 5 of The Grand Tour on Amazon Prime?

-Get in gear, petrol-heads: it appears like The Grand Tour, Amazon’s car-based actuality present hosted by Jeremy Clarkson, James Might and Richard Hammond, might be returning for an additional lap.
+Get in gear, petrol-heads: it seems to be like The Grand Tour, Amazon’s car-based actuality present hosted by Jeremy Clarkson, James Might and Richard Hammond, shall be returning for an additional lap.

-With the fourth season having been launched on Friday, December 13th 2019, it’s clear the sequence has undergone some fairly main adjustments.

 Whereas Amazon haven’t introduced something official about the way forward for the present, a few of the crew have posted messages on Instagram which seem to substantiate that The Grand Tour isn’t about to cease any time quickly.